 We have recently held parent information evenings that covered digital devices, digital citizenship, some of the advantages of digital tools and FAQs.
 Below is some of the information covered at the parent meeting as well as an 'application pack'.
-The application pack has been sent home from school for you and your child to discuss and agree to together and when this is completed, along with a digital passport (to be completed in class at school and at home), your child will be able to bring their own device.
+The application pack can be sent home from school for you and your child to discuss and agree to together and when this is completed, along with a digital passport (to be completed in class at school and at home), your child will be able to bring their own device.
 The Digital Tools journey at Redwood started a number of years ago and has had very careful and informed planning behind the implementation.
-The trial last year was very informative and as a result our wireless system had a major upgrade to allow more classes to connect to our network therefore allowing more classes to freely use their digital tools.
+The trial period was very informative and as a result our wireless system had a major upgrade to allow more classes to connect to our network therefore allowing more classes to freely use their digital tools.
 This is a very exciting time for the Redwood Community.

 As this is an area for development these documents and the information on this page may change and be updated as we continue on our BYOD and digital learning journey.

 Our preferred devices are chromebooks for year 3-6 students in Paerangi.
 However, if you have a device at home that meets these specifications then it is okay to bring it to school.